-Q. How do I get ahold of my kid if I need to
+Q. How do I get ahold of my child if I need to?

-A. If you need to get in contact with any camper during the week of camp please contact Jesse, the camp director, at 472-9400 and you will be put into contact with Jesse, our camp director.
-You can also email at firstname.lastname@example.org for non-emergency contact.
+A. If you need to get in contact with any camper please contact the church office at 577-3463 and you will be put into contact with Jesse, our camp director.
+You can also email Jesse directly at email@example.com for non-emergency contact.

 A. Redwood Park Summer Camp is a Christian camp that welcomes campers and families from all backgrounds and religious beliefs.
 Redwood Camp provides a Christian environment for children and youth.
 This means that we hold core Christian beliefs and that we clearly present Christian faith to campers, in age-appropriate ways.
 Campers are invited to consider issues of life and faith from a Christian perspective and to decide for themselves.

 Q. How do you handle homesick campers or camp discipline?

 A. Although every camper and situation is unique, Redwood Camp staff use certain principles to manage homesickness and discipline.
 In situations of homesickness, caring leaders give campers the attention they need and endeavour to focus the child’s attention on the activities and people that they enjoy at camp.
 Sometimes writing a letter home helps campers manage their feelings.
 Though campers often want to call home, this is discouraged as it frequently makes homesickness worse, not better.
 In cases of severe homesickness, camp staff will contact the parents to get helpful tips and strategies for managing the homesickness, as well as to keep parents up to date.